xdmushui/partner-center-sdk/develop/partner-center-authentication.md

     customerId = "SPECIFY-THE-CUSTOMER-TENANT-ID-HERE";
     ```

-6. When you run this sample project it will obtain the refresh token for the specified partner.
-Then it will request an access token to access Partner Center on behalf of the partner.
-The next task it will perform is the deletion and creation of permission grants into the customer.
+6. When you run this sample project it obtains the refresh token for the specified partner.
+Then, it requests an access token to access Partner Center on behalf of the partner.
+The next task it performs is the deletion and creation of permission grants into the customer tenant.
 Since there is no relationship between the control panel vendor and the customer these permissions need to be added using the Partner Center API.
-The following is how this is accomplished
+The following example shows how this is accomplished.

     ```java
     ApplicationGrant azureAppGrant = new ApplicationGrant();